Introduction: What is the Ka'aba?:

 The Ka'aba is a semi-cubic building that stands about 15 meters high and 10-12 meters wide.
 It is an ancient, simple structure made of granite.
 In the SE corner, a black meteorite (the "Black Stone") is embedded in a silver frame.
 Stairs on the north side lead to a door which allows entry to the interior, which is hollow and empty.
 The Ka'aba is covered with a kiswah, a black silk cloth which is embroidered in gold with verses from the Qur'an.
 The kiswah is re-done and replaced once a year.

-According to the Quran, the Ka'aba was built by the prophet Abraham and his son Ishmael as a house of monotheistic worhip.
+, the Ka'aba was built by the prophet Abraham and his son Ishmael as a house of monotheistic worhip.
 However, by the time of Muhammad, the Ka'aba had been taken over by pagan Arabs to house their numerous tribal gods.
 In 630 A.D., Muhammad and his followers took over leadership of Mecca after years of persecution.
 Muhammad destroyed the idols inside the Ka'aba and re-dedicated it as a house of monotheistic worship.

 Role in Muslim Worship: